SoftFeta/translate_romanize_keyword_search_title/README.md

 ## Functions
 ```
-search(keyword) -> (list of 3-tuples, set)
+search(keyword) -> (list of 4-tuples, set)
 ```
 Enter a keyword in English and it will return a list of translated and transliterated keywords in small letters (spaces will become hyphens).
 It uses Wikipedia for translation instead of unreliable Google Translate.
-The list of 3-tuples are the intermediate results for verification.
-The format of the 3-tuple is `(language_code, translated_but_not_transliterated, translated_and_transliterated)`.
+The list of 4-tuples are the intermediate results for verification.
+The format of the 4-tuple is `(language_code, language_name, translated_but_not_transliterated, translated_and_transliterated)`.
 The set are the translated and transliterated results without repetition.
 The original keyword will be included in the set.

 ## Example
 Take the keyword *quarantine* for example: